EXPLORE the vibrant and historic Queen Victoria (QV) market, a colorful and popular destination for visitors and and a foodie heaven.

-LEARN about recent proposals for a dramatic redevelopment of the site.
+LEARN about current proposals for extensive redevelopment of the site proposed by the Melbourne City Council.

 LEARN about the history of Melbourne’s many markets since settlement eg Western, Eastern, Paddy’s, Fish, Hantons, Kirks horse market, Hay and Corn and others.